jsantiago611/firefox-styled/src/pages/index.md

         title: 'But first, let''s ask some tough questions.'
         subtitle: ' '
         content: >
-          #### Is your website a glorified online brochure?
-Do you believe in
+          #### Is your website just a glorified online brochure?
+Do you believe
-          the client-attracting and service-alleviating power of an agency website, but are you short on time and tech skills?
+          in the client-attracting and service-alleviating power of an agency website, but are you short on time and tech skills?
 Are you struggling to get leads online?
         actions: